 Define your target

 If you’ve been on the blog for a while, you’ll know that, quite often, in our articles, we make a mountain out of a molehill about targets or the famous“persona”.
 A persona is the portrait of your ideal customer.
+Without doing this, you cannot dig further your sales strategies.

 For us, there is no discussion possible 🛑, knowing your target is knowing their need, their pain points, their frustrations, why they buy from you and not from a competitor.
 It’s also the time to think about your customer loyalty.